-If you have a female bird, nature requires her to lay an egg now and then.
-It doesn't necessarily mean you're going to see a baby bird or that the egg will hatch.
+If you have a female bird, nature requires her to lay an egg now and then, but it doesn't necessarily mean you're going to see a baby bird or that the egg will hatch.
 Unless the hen has been exposed to a male bird before the egg or eggs were laid, the egg will not be fertile—in this case, most bird owners remove the egg from the cage and throw it away, and most of the time the hens go back to their normal routines.

 The Dangers of Egg Binding

 Egg binding is a medical condition that affects female birds that occurs when she in is unable to pass (or "lay") an egg that has formed internally.
 This condition is common and can lead to infection or internal organ damage for the bird if not addressed.

 Depending on where the egg has lodged within the bird's body, it can sometimes be broken while still inside the hen.
 Sometimes massaging the hen's abdominal area can help the egg to pass safely, but other times you may need to seek a certified avian veterinarian to assist with dislodging the stuck egg.

-If there is a chance that the egg your pet bird has laid is fertile, and you want to raise the baby bird, you should candle the egg to see if it was indeed fertilized.
+If there is a chance that the egg your pet bird has laid is fertile and you want to raise the baby bird, you should candle the egg to see if it was indeed fertilized.

 Candling is a process where a bright light is held behind an egg to illuminate its contents without cracking it open.
 A bird breeder can determine whether or not the egg is fertilized based on the color, shape, and opacity of the contents.

 If you find the egg in your pet's cage was fertilized, you will need to either give it back to the mother for incubation or place it into an incubator if the hen will not sit on it.
 However, keep in mind that raising a baby bird from hatching is quite difficult and comes with a lot of extra care and attention.
 Be sure to read our guide "Feeding Baby Birds" before you decide to raise one from birth.